neuschaefer/reform-handbook/src/source/linux.rst

 Launching Applications
 ++++++++++++++++++++++

-Press ``MNT+D`` to start the application launcher.
+Reform's sway configuration includes "rofi", a popup menu for launching an application by typing a part of its name.
+Press *MNT+D* to open the menu.
+Over time, rofi will remember the applications you regularly launch and list them in the initial menu.

 Config File
 +++++++++++

-The file ``~/.config/sway/config`` is the configuration file, which you can use to map your own keybindings and color themes.
+The file ``~/.config/sway/config`` is the configuration file, which you can use to map your own keybindings and customize the look and feel.

 To open the config file: